 The defining intentions of a Letter of Intent are extensive.
 An LOI contains vital material for both the applying organization and the funding source.
 Your LOI is also your first chance to make a positive, lasting impression on the grantor.
-In addition, a strong LOI will better position your organization to be invited to complete a full grant application.
+In addition, a strong LOI will better position your organization to secure an invitation to complete a full grant application.

-LOIs are used to provide the funding source with information and insights, which help grantors determine which organizations are most appropriate to apply for their grant.
-The number of Letters of Intent received and where the LOIs are most commonly coming from also provide the grantor with a scope of how many organizations are interested in the grant.
-These metrics are used by the funding source to plan for staff and the time required to review the upcoming proposals.
+LOIs provide the funding source with information and insights, which help grantors determine which organizations are most appropriate to apply for their grant.
+The number of Letters of Intent received and where they are most commonly coming from also provide the grantor with a scope of how many organizations are interested in the grant.
+These metrics help the funding source plan for its staff, allowing them to be aware of the time it will take to review the upcoming proposals.

 Take the time (or hire a professional grant writer) to compose an LOI with rich content that explains why your organization is the strongest fit for the grant.
 Research the funding source for information that will best summarize your strengths in a way that speaks to the specific grant.
 A well-crafted Letter of Intent can make all the difference in the grant application process!